SamuelIbanga5/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets_move: Moves all files beginning with an uppercase letter to the directory /tmp/u.
 17. 101-clean_emacs: Deletes all files in the current working directory that end with the character "~".
 18. 102-tree: Creates the directories "welcome, welcome/to and welcome/to/school".
-19. 103-commas: List all files and directories of current directory separated by commas.`
+19. 103-commas: List all files and directories of current directory separated by commas.
+20. school.mgc: